Oshyma/Oshyma/README.md

 # About Me

 I am Oshyma, a passionate developer and the founder of Promethea Corp.
-At Promethea, we specialize in creating custom Discord bots, offering premium solutions tailored for clients who seek powerful tools to enhance their communities.
-Our mission is to provide innovative and high-performance solutions that meet the unique needs of each client.

 With expertise in various programming languages and frameworks, I am dedicated to delivering top-notch services that empower users and foster engagement within their communities.
 My goal is to leverage technology to create seamless experiences and drive success for my clients.
 </div>